facebook/docusaurus/docs/tutorial-publish-site.md

 The built code will be pushed to the `gh-pages` branch of your repository.

 4. Go to `https://USERNAME.github.io/docusaurus-tutorial/` and view your site in action!

+> Note that when you run `npm run start` again, the `baseUrl` will now be part of the path.